A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Introduction

 Broadly, intelligent systems are defined as ``systems that demonstrate broad capabilities of intelligence, including reasoning, planning, and the ability to learn from experience, and with these capabilities at or above human level" \cite{bubeck2023sparks}.
 In this context, the field of artificial intelligence has been dominated recently by LLMs that exhibit sparks of intelligence.
+The evolution of LLM has been described using a seven-layer model \cite{BorsungLiang}.
 However, despite the initial excitement around LLMs and large vision models (LVMs), progress has been unsatisfactory because current LLMs/LVMs often hallucinate \cite{waldo2024gpts}.
 One of the reasons LLMs/LVMs hallucinate is that they are trained on data of uneven quality scraped from the web.
 Efforts are afoot to reduce hallucinations through techniques like retrieval augmented generation (RAG) \cite{lewis2020retrieval}, chain-of-thought prompting \cite{wei2022chain}, and tree-of-thought prompting \cite{yao2024tree}.
 However, such methods are not able to eliminate hallucinations, preventing them from being deployed in critical application domains such as healthcare, surveillance, and robotics, where accuracy is important, and agent hallucinations may place humans in jeopardy.